 Introduction

 Collecting and processing personal data are core insurance activities.
-To ensure that insurance premiums fairly reflect actual risks, insurance companies need to collect relevant personal details from customers.
-They then assess the risks based on that information and on underwriting guidelines.
+Using this data enables insurers to determine the level of cover needed and set an appropriate premium that fairly reflects the individuals needs and risks.
 Risk assessment is economically efficient, as it allows the price of the insurance to reflect the cost of providing it.
-If insurers are not able to properly assess risks, there can be a significant negative impact not only on (re)insurers but also on consumers, as premiums could increase, insurance coverage could decrease and some products might be withdrawn from the market entirely.
+If insurers are not able to properly assess risks, there can be a significant negative impact on consumers and (re)insurers, as premiums could increase, insurance coverage could decrease and some products might be withdrawn from the market entirely.
 It is crucial that legal frameworks for data protection achieve the correct balance between the rights of individuals and the ability of insurers to deliver services to their customers at the right price.

 Insurance Europe welcomes the European Commission’s (EC) proposals (January 2012) for a reform of the legal framework for data protection.
 However, it is concerned that parts of the proposed EC General Data Protection Regulation may have unintended consequences for insurers.